8516 Virginia Road

 Bloomington, MN 55438

-This observing guide explains in great detail the Regular and Challenge Observing Lists.
-Included in these lists are the RA, Declination and accurate magnitudes (provided by Brian Skiff of Lowell Observatory) of 190 galactic and extra-galactic Globular Clusters along with reference page numbers for both sets of Uranometria 2000.0 star atlases.
+New Observers (visual or imager) are required to purchase the Guide to the Globular Cluster Observing Program from the League Bookstore.
+The most recent 4th edition is dated August 2010.
+The Guide explains in detail the program’s Regular and Challenge objects, as well as the Shapley-Sawyer classification system.
+Included are the RA, Declination and accurate magnitudes (provided by Brian Skiff of Lowell Observatory) of 190 galactic and extra-galactic globular clusters along with reference page numbers for both sets of Uranometria 2000.0 star atlases.

-This observing guide is different from other Astronomical League publications with respect of its content.
-Most amateurs have access to pictures of these globular clusters as well as programs that can print detailed finder charts for these objects.
-This observing guide instead includes the most up-to-date information about each of the 190 globular clusters, including information about their discovery and by whom, and other interesting facts about these objects.
+The Guide also includes information about each of the 190 objects, including their discovery and other interesting facts.
 Much of this information was provided by Barbara Wilson, a highly skilled Texas amateur who has observed 137 of the globular clusters listed in this program.